spanners/dissertation/dissertation/sections/implementation.markdown

 ## Designing a task in JavaScript and Elm

-In order to minimise the effect of the length of Source Lines Of Code [SLOC] on task difficulty, and to incorporate the 2 by 2 regions --- (Hard, Easy) x (Task-relevant, Task-irrevant) --- I had to be very careful about how the Elm and Javascript tasks were presented.
+In order to minimise the effect of the length of Source Lines Of Code [SLOC] on task difficulty, and to incorporate the 2 by 2 regions --- (Hard, Easy) x (Task--relevant, Task--irrelevant) --- I had to be very careful about how the Elm and Javascript tasks were presented.
 Pixi.js (http://www.pixijs.com/)  allows for a relatively similar (in API difficulty and function call SLOC), but still imperative paradigm for manipulating objects on a canvas, so this was the library of choice for the JS version of the task.
 The Elm version of the moving box task pre-existed on Elm-lang.org, and needed some minor adjustments to approach similarity with the Javascript version.
 This is the *"task juggling"* I predicted would be necessary in order to reach an acceptable equilibrium between the Elm and Javascript tasks.